 Description

-SUMMARY OF IMPORTANCE: A good example of a C18 inn despite later internal alterations.
+This inn is a good example of an 18th-century building, despite later internal alterations.
 It retains its stabling and subsidiary buildings and presents a handsome façade to the High Street.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.